jestill/hashtag-norovirus/README.md

 # Hashtag Norovirus

 An experiment in using social media for public health surveillance.
+Tools and concepts used in this hack could include:

+* Natural Language Processing
+* Creation and consumption of APIs
+* Visualzation and Analytics environments
+* Data integration services
+* Machine Lerning

 This is a proposed project for the University of Michigan 2016 [Hacks With Friends](http://cio.umich.edu/michigan-it/hacks-with-friends).
 This github repository will be a place to collaboratively develop code and documentation.
+Ideally we will expose a Restful ODATA service that could be consumed in multiple contexts.
+We could also choose to present and anlyze the data in a streaming analytics pipeline.

 Initial documentation can take place on the [project wiki](https://github.com/jestill/hashtag-norovirus/wiki).